ember-bootstrap/ember-bootstrap/ember-bootstrap/README.md

     ember install ember-bootstrap

-This will install Bootstrap 4 and will use the currently installed preprocessor or none if one is not installed.
-To switch Bootstrap version or preprocessor, see the [setup documentation](http://www.ember-bootstrap.com/#/getting-started/setup).
+Bootstrap CSS must be imported by the application additionally.
+Please see the [setup documentation](http://www.ember-bootstrap.com/#/getting-started/setup) for different options how to do so.

 ## Compatibility